zhadavla/libft/README.md

 # libft
 My implementation of 42 school's libft library.
 In that project I've implemented the most useful standard C language functions (mainly for work with C-strings).
+Also added function to read one line from file and printf.